 Three Ways to Garden With Children

 Allowing children to help with planting truly shows them where their food comes from.
 My kids didn't help plant every seed, but they did help plant the onion sets.
-The onion sets are bigger than tiny seeds or delicate plants, so sets worked out much better for their little hands.
+The onion sets are bigger than tiny seeds or delicate plants, so sets worked out well for their little hands.
 Although, as you can see from the above picture, my method of planting isn't quite the same as my three year old's method!
 We worked together to straighten his pile of onion sets into a nice straight row.
 My 21 month old didn't help with the planting, but he did enjoy digging in the dirt with his shovel!

 Alternatives: Don't have (or want) a backyard garden?
 Try these options instead!